 Digital Squad can help you through every step of creating and implementing an effective content marketing strategy for your business.
 We conduct thorough keyword research and talk through buyer personas that you want to reach with your strategy.
 Our expertise and wide range of experience with content marketing allows us to create content that generates leads and put that content in front of your target audience.

-Reach out to a content marketing specialist today to learn more about how to further optimise your LinkedIn page and create a content marketing strategy that propels you to your growth goals.
+Reach out to a content marketing agency Auckland today to learn more about how to further optimise your LinkedIn marketing and create a content marketing strategy that propels you to your growth goals.

 Megan Okonsky is a copywriter and content marketing specialist with Digital Squad.
 She is originally from Philadelphia but has landed in Melbourne after traveling for eight months in Southeast Asia and New Zealand.
 She also teaches vinyasa yoga online.